WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 * Finalise and submit ethics application
 * More GitHub repo work
-* Make progress on paying contributors processe
+* Make progress on paying contributors processes
 * Organise volunteering leave with JS
  * AL: I hope you both have a very productive week!